 “Music that breathes, pulsates, bifurcates, trifles.
 That is unclassifiable and played with exquisite delicacy, in the course of sly improvisations.
 Elaborate yet sincere and spontaneous all the while.
 AfuriKo is an absolutely atypical duo.” – Afrique Asie

 Akiko Horii (percussion) and Jim Funnell (keyboards) have a special creative connection characterized by an instinctive approach to their music and an almost telepathic way of interacting on stage.
-Despite the fact that AfuriKo is “just” a duo, their unified voice sounds large and full and is driven by pure primal energy, while still retaining an acoustic and transparent quality.
+Their unified voice sounds large and full and is driven by pure primal energy, while still retaining an acoustic and transparent quality.

 AfuriKo has released two albums since 2014, both of which were chosen to receive full funding by SACEM, the French Society of Authors, Composers, and Music Publishers.
 They have toured extensively in Japan (Kanazawa Jazz Street), the UK (Cardiff University Concert Hall), France, Germany (JazzLab), Holland, Nepal (Jazzmandu), the United States, and collaborated with artists such as Bill Sims, Jr., Eddie Parker, Bruno Wilhelm, Hiroshi Fukutomi, and Chris Hayward.

-They are currently working on a 3rd release, which will crystallize their recent personal journey (since Style).
-Experiences that highly transformed both the tandem’s life and music, such as being on the road for a full year (Japan, Nepal, Europe) and finally settling down in New York City, have been nourishing the creative process for this album.
-Currently performing in and around their new hometown, AfuriKo is also gearing up for their upcoming Japan tour in November.
+They are currently working on a 3rd album (to be released in 2019), which will crystallize their recent adventures and encounters.
+Experiences that highly transformed both the tandem’s life and music – such as being on the road for a full year (Japan, Nepal, Europe) and finally settling down in New York City – have been nourishing their creative process.
+Currently performing in and around their new hometown, AfuriKo is also gearing up for their upcoming Europe tour in the summer…

 - Cardiff University Concert Hall (2017), as part of the university’s concert series, featuring Eddie Parker (jazz flautist, composer, and founding member of legendary UK 1980’s big band Loose Tubes).